phw/peek/README.md

 of an app you developed, for making short tutorials or for reporting bugs.

 ### What about WebM or MP4?
 Those are well supported on the web.
-True, but still still not as universally supported as GIFs.
-But Peek will get an option to choose WebM output for those who prefer or need it.
+Peek allows you to record in both WebM and MP4 format, just choose your preferred output format in the preferences.
+Both are well supported by modern browser, even though they are still not as universally supported by tools and online services as GIFs.

 ### Why no native Wayland support?
 Wayland has two restrictions that make it hard for Peek to support Wayland